enaux/task-manager/README.md

 <h1>Task Manager</h1>

 <h2>Project Description</h2>

-This is a Task Manager Program.
+This is a Task Manager Program.<br>
-It can manage multiple tasks for multiple members of a team.
+It can manage multiple tasks for multiple members of a team.<br>

 <br>
 The key functions offered within the program are:
 <ul>